 In the Appendix Schedule 1 all members of the touring party must be named, all players and officials from the touring party who are 18 and over must also sign the schedule.
 This does not include parents or players who are under 18 – in this instance the coach and officials from the visiting team must sign on behalf of the players.

 Send your fully completed application to the Middlesex Rugby County Office for endorsement.
 Please note it is important to keep a hard copy.

 Middlesex Rugby will check that your form is fully and correctly completed and once endorsed will provide approval.
-An official letter will then be sent to the Tour Manager, as specified on your form.

 Please be aware that during peak times (January-May) approval may take up to four weeks to process due to the high volume of tour applications and will be processed in order of date of match.
 To ensure that you obtain your approval on time, please send in your tour application at least one month in advance.